Steven Edwards

 His creative practice starts by purposely placing clay under stress to reveal the natural tension and movement in its surface and form.
 Throughout the whole making process, he pushes, pulls, compresses and slices the material to provoke a reaction.
 The final forms are a combination of these making scenarios, translating a theme of duality in their appearance - the contrast of visual distortion and precision, the stillness and movement in form and the surface deception between synthetic and natural.

-Whilst challenging and pushing his material to the limits, often using clay bodies in ways they are not designed for, Edwards purposely exploits unexpected outcomes.
+Whilst challenging and pushing his material to the limits, often using clay bodies in ways they are not designed for, Edwards purposely exploits unexpected results.
 Creating a sense of unease, during the making his clay cracks and buckles, resulting in permanent scars that illustrate the extremes that have been asked of it.
-Purely aesthetic, these fissures within the surface are an important counterpoint to the idealised sugary-hued confectionery layered rings.
+Purely aesthetic, these fissures within the surface are an important counter point to the idealised, often confectionery sugary-hued, layered rings.

-Edwards has exhibited his work at premiere contemporary design and craft shows including British Ceramics Biennial, London Craft Week, London Design Festival, Paris Design Week and Homo Faber in Venice.
+Edwards has exhibited his work at premiere contemporary design and craft shows including the British Ceramics Biennial, London Craft Week, London Design Festival and Paris Design Week, as well as extensively in the UK and Europe.
 He has also made large-scale outdoor installations, including From Humble Beginnings as part of the Surrey Unearthed Arts Council funded project at the Watts Gallery.
 He has work within the permanent collections of Chatsworth House, home of the Devonshire family.
+In 2024 Edwards was a finalist for the Brookfield Properties Craft Award during Collect, the Craft Council’s Art Fair in London.

 2022 Infinite Folds Solo Exhibition • Exhibition catalogue